Ceelog/phpdoc-en/src/migration80/new-features.md

 #### Named Arguments

+Support for
+<a href="/functions/arguments.html#functions.named-arguments" class="link">Named Arguments</a>
+has been added.

 #### Attributes

+Support for
-Support for Attributes has been added.
+<a href="/language/attributes.html" class="link">Attributes</a> has been
+added.

 #### Constructor Property Promotion

+Support for
+<a href="/language/oop5/decon.html#language.oop5.decon.constructor.promotion" class="link">constructor property promotion</a>
-Support for constructor property promotion (declaring properties in the constructor signature) has been added.
+(declaring properties in the constructor signature) has been added.

 #### Union Types